NVIDIA/modulus/examples/generative/corrdiff/README.md

   - validation/basic
   ```

-Similarily, for taining of the diffusion model, you should have:
+Similarly, for taining of the diffusion model, you should have:

 ```
 hydra: